r-Techsupport/rTS_Wiki/docs/recommendations/blacklist.md

 | ETC           |                                                                                                                                                                                                                 |

 ### Unsupported OS
 Any custom Windows ISO is unsupported.
-They are not endorsed by Microsoft and often remove or cripple important Windows features like Windows Update and Window Defender.
+They are not endorsed by Microsoft and often remove or cripple important Windows features like Windows Update and Windows Defender.
 The developers of these ISOs can also decide whether or not to implement malware and put the user in danger.
 These unsupported OSs are not limited to but include the ones listed below.
 - AtlasOS
 - ReviOS
 - Tiny10